 2. Processing the trauma

-3. Learning to challenge thoughts about the trauma
+3. Learning to evaluate and change thoughts about the trauma

 1. Education about PTSD and CPT

 • Learning about trauma, PTSD, and CPT.
 Knowing the basics is a great place to start.
-There are resources listed at the end of this page to help you start learning.
+The resources listed at the end of this page can help.

-• Asking your loved one if to talk about treatment and respecting the answer.
+• Asking your loved one if they want to talk about treatment and respecting their answer.
 You are providing support by asking to talk even if your loved one is not ready to do so.

 2. Processing the trauma